-'Tone Defeat' gives one the choice of varying or completely bypassing the tone control section of the T 175.
-If 'Off' ('Tone Active' in the VFD) is selected, the Tone Control circuits are active.
+"Tone Defeat" gives one the choice of varying or completely bypassing the tone control section of the T 785.
+If "Off" (Tone Active in the VFD) is selected, the Tone Control circuits are active.

-Select 'On' ('Tone Defeat' in the VFD) to bypass the Tone Controls effectively defeating the effect of the tone control circuits.
+Select "On" to bypass the Tone Controls effectively defeating the effect of the tone control circuits.